cpetersen/lancelot/README.md

 ### Implemented
 - **Dataset Creation**: Create Lance datasets with schemas
 - **Data Storage**: Add documents to datasets
+- **Document Retrieval**: Read documents from datasets with enumerable support
 - **Schema Support**: Define schemas with string and float32 types
 - **Row Counting**: Get the number of rows in a dataset